yardnsm/blox-zsh-theme/README.md

 - [ ] **Add more git info**
 - [ ] Add an option for dividers between common blocks (user-info, cwd, git...)
+- [ ] Add an option to disable the newline character
 - [ ] What about a customizable structure for the git block?

 ---